Poll Finds Adequate Support for St. Tammany Casino Resort in Slidell, La.

 It reinforces what we’ve been hearing from the very beginning.
 The public clearly wants a right to vote regardless of how they feel about a resort or the gaming aspect,” explained Chris Masingill, CEO of the St. Tammany Corporation, the parish’s economic development agency.

 Peninsula Pacific Entertainment — stylized P2E — wants to relocate its gaming license from Bossier City to Slidell.
-The casino operator opted not to reopen its DiamondJacks Casino once it was permitted to do so last year amid the pandemic.
+The real money casino operator opted not to reopen its DiamondJacks Casino once it was permitted to do so last year amid the pandemic.

 P2E is seeking a more attractive market in Louisiana, and is hoping to enter the untapped St. Tammany Parish.